 Bringing in the perfect balance here is mastering the art of inventory and warehouse management.

-When applied to demand forecasting, AI & ML principles create highly accurate predictions of future demand based.
+When applied to demand forecasting, AI & ML principles create highly accurate predictions of future demand.
 For example, forecasting the decline and end-of-life of a product accurately on a sales channel, along with the growth of the market introduction of a new product, is easily achievable.

-Similarly, ML & AI in supply chain forecasting ensures material bills and PO data are structured and accurate predictions that are made on time.
-This empowers field operators with data-driven operations to approach in maintaining the optimum levels required to meet current (and near-term) demand.
+Similarly, ML & AI in supply chain forecasting ensures material bills and PO data are structured and accurate predictions are made on time.
+This empowers field operators to maintain the optimum levels required to meet current (and near-term) demand.

 Besides the treasures still largely trapped in disaggregated data system silos at most corporations, IoT-enabled physical sensors across supply chains now also provide a goldmine of information to monitor and manipulate supply chain planning processes too.
 With billions of sensors and devices, analyzing this pot of gold manually can create huge operational resource wastage and delayed production cycles.
 This is where intelligent analytics powered by AI in supply chain and logistics delivers immense value.
 When supply chain components become the critical nodes to tap data and power the machine learning algorithms, radical efficiencies can be achieved.
 The value is realized through the application of machine learning in price planning.
-The increase or decrease in the price is governed by on-demand trends, product lifecycles, and stacking-the-product against the competition.
-This data is priceless and can be used to optimize the supply chain planning process for event greater efficiencies.
+The increase or decrease in the price is governed by on-demand trends, product life cycles, and stacking the product against the competition.
+This data is priceless and can be used to optimize the supply chain planning process for even greater efficiencies.

 Gartner predicts that “The rise of IIoT will allow supply chains to provide more differentiated services to customers, more efficiently”.